PTKu/Tc.Prober.Examples/src/001/README.md

 ### History

-The concept of Tc.Prober was developed and used within MTS company as a part of an effort to provide high quality, testable components for industrial applications based on TwinCAT3 platform.
-Tc.Prober makes part of wider initiative that eventually became Inxton project.
+The concept of Tc.Prober was developed and used within [MTS](mts.sk/en) company as a part of an effort to provide high quality, testable components for industrial applications based on [Beckhoff's TwinCAT3](https://infosys.beckhoff.com/english.php?content=../content/1033/tcinfosys3/index.html&id=) platform.
+Tc.Prober is part of wider initiative that eventually became [Inxton project](inxton.com).

 ### What Tc.Prober is

-Tc.Prober is a library that in conjunction with Inxton.Vortex.Compiler (IVC) allows for running unit tests of the TwiCAT3 PLC code using well known unit testing frameworks in .net ecosystem.
+Tc.Prober is a library that in conjunction with [*Inxton.Vortex.Compiler*](https://github.com/Inxton/documentation/blob/master/apis/Inxton.vortex.compiler.console/README.md) (IVC) allows for running unit tests of the TwiCAT3 plc code using well known unit testing frameworks in .net ecosystem.

-Tc.Prober takes advantage of some features offered by TwinCAT3 platform, that makes it possible to invoke PLC methods marked with attribute TcRpcEneable over ADS from a .net based code.
+Tc.Prober takes advantage of some features offered by TwinCAT3 platform, that make it possible to invoke plc methods marked with attribute ```TcRpcEnable``` over ADS from a .net based code.

-In order to make the process faster to implement, we relay on IVC compiler that trans-piles the PLC program declarations and methods into so called twin-objects, these are C# classes mirroring the structure of the PLC program.
-They provide multiple layered access to the PLC programs’ data and remotely invokable methods.
+In order to make the process faster to implement, we relay on IVC compiler that trans-piles the plc program declarations and methods into so called [twin-objects](https://github.com/Inxton/documentation/blob/master/apis/Inxton.vortex.compiler.console/Conceptual/TwinObjects.md), these are C# classes mirroring the structure of the plc program.
+They provide multiple layered access to the plc's data and remotely invocable methods.

-Tc.Prober implements *runners* that provide control over the execution of the code under test.
-There is also an implementation of the runner that provides recording mechanism.
+Tc.Prober implements [runners](https://github.com/TcOpenGroup/tc.prober#run-test-in-nunit) that provide control over the execution of the code under test.
+Runner in other words is a mechanism emulate plc task from .net environment.

+There is also an implementation of the [runner](https://github.com/TcOpenGroup/tc.prober#test-recording) with test recording capability.
 This is especially useful when we have availability of a hardware for testing for limited time.
 In this way we can record the behavior of the hardware when available and re-run the tests with recorded image later.

 So to answer a question of what the Tc.Prober is in short: library that make brings your unit testing iterations to .net testing frameworks of your choice be it xUnit, nUnit, MSUnit.

 ### What Tc.Prober is not

-In contrast to Tc.Unit Tc.Prober does not implement assertions nor executing mechanism directly in the PLC, it relays intead on testing frameworks .net environment.
+In contrast to Tc.Unit Tc.Prober does not implement assertions nor executing mechanism directly in the PLC, it relays instead on testing frameworks .net environment.

 ### How does it work

 Following is just a conceptual overview that does not aim to provide fully operational and usable example.
 In this GitHub repository you can find explanatory functional examples.
-For simplicity we provide the minimalistic way of writing the testing code that does not necessarily represents the best practice.
+For simplicity we provide the minimalist way of writing the testing code that does not necessarily represents the best practice.

 Let's have a function block with following definition and method implementation: